Teriks/pake/docs/source/multitasking.rst

 -------------------

-If an exception occurs inside one of the sub tasks submitted to :py:meth:`pake.MultitaskContext.submit` or :py:meth:`pake.MultitaskContext.map`, it will be propagated out of the context manager at the end of your **with** statement.
+If an exception occurs inside one of the sub tasks submitted to :py:meth:`pake.MultitaskContext.submit` or :py:meth:`pake.MultitaskContext.map`, it will be re-raised in the foreground thread of your pake task at the end of your **with** statement.

+The pake task *(your registered task)* will then take over handling of the exception if you do not catch it.
+It will be wrapped in a :py:exc:`pake.TaskException` which is raised from :py:meth:`pake.Pake.run` and handled by :py:meth:`pake.run`.

-If more than one task completes with an exception, the one that was submitted first will be the one to have its exception propagated out of the multitasking context.
+By default, if more than one task completes with an exception, the one that was submitted first will be the one to have its exception re-raised.

+You can set the **aggregate_exceptions** parameter of :py:meth:`pake.TaskContext.multitask` to **True**, and it will return an executor context that will collect any raised exceptions and add them all to a :py:exc:`pake.AggregateException`.
+The aggregate exception will then be raised at the end of your **with** statement.

+Aggregate exceptions will be wrapped in a :py:exc:`pake.TaskException` and thrown from :py:meth:`pake.Pake.run` just like any other exception.  :py:meth:`pake.run` intercepts the task exception and makes sure it gets printed in a way that is readable if it contains an instance of :py:exc:`pake.AggregateException`.

-If you are not using a **with** statement, the exception will propagate out of :py:meth:`pake.MultitaskContext.shutdown` when you call it manually.
+If you are not using a **with** statement, the exception will propagate out of :py:meth:`pake.MultitaskContext.shutdown` when you call it manually, unless you pass **wait=False**, in which case no exceptions will be re-raised.